timdrysdale/vw/README.md

 [logo]: ./img/logo.png "VW logo"
 [internals]: ./img/internals.png "Diagram of VW internals showing http server, websocket client, mux, monitor, and syscall for ffmpegs"

+## Issues

+Websockets do not reconnect, but should
+Config file and command line integration is currently not fully implemented, and does not support all uses cases Logging does not seem to log to file
+Port should be externally configurable for running capture commands separately A number of parameters are fixed but could/should be made optionally configurable in the config file Killing capture commands is not working on odroid Configuration updates, such as sending streams to new destinations should potentially be supported without restart, so as to avoid unnecessary USB connection cycles
+Some form of local preview would be useful
+Some form of auditing of what has been seen, what has been transmitted, would be useful (e.g. log to file) Tests need updating

+killing ffmpeg occasionally does not work - it appears this may not be the first time this issue has been [seen](https://lists.ffmpeg.org/pipermail/ffmpeg-user/2017-February/035181.html) but there is no follow up to this 2012 issue to shed light on what was found then.